 The Young Friends program is directed by a dynamic collaboration of youth and adult leadership.
-Young Friends provides an opportunity for youth to experiment in and learn about leadership in a way that is distinctive to Quaker community and also translates to a wide variety of contexts.
+Young Friends provides an opportunity for youth to experiment in and learn about leadership in a way that is distinctive to the Quaker community and also translates to a wide variety of contexts.
 Youth lead in a number of capacities, like facilitating workshops, coming up with a proposal for Business Meeting, teaching a song or game to the group, or facilitating worship sharing.
 There are also several official positions of leadership for youth, outlined below.
 Additionally, adults who are committed to learning and engaging in Quaker youth work have the opportunity to take on positions of support and leadership as a Friendly Adult Presence or in one of the roles outlined below.

 Nurturing Committee and Permanent Nurturers

-Nurturing Committee Clerk – The Nurturing Committee Clerk is responsible for representing the Nurturing Committee by explaining its function at each gathering and inviting others to participate, as well as facilitating and setting tone for Nurturing Committee meetings.
+- Nurturing Committee Clerk – The Nurturing Committee Clerk is responsible for representing the Nurturing Committee by explaining its function at each gathering and inviting others to participate, as well as facilitating and setting the tone for Nurturing Committee meetings.

 The Adult Clerk of Young Friends serves as a reference person for the Young Friends clerking team on Quaker Business and Clerking practices.
-The Adult Clerk attends most Young Friends gatherings as a Friendly Adult Presence, and participates in the life of the community.
+The Adult Clerk attends most Young Friends gatherings as a Friendly Adult Presence and participates in the life of the community.